-The following subsections provide overall descriptions of pinniped responses and notable reactions during each launch in the current monitoring period.
+The following subsections provide overall descriptions of pinniped responses and notable reactions during each launch in the monitoring period.
 Corresponding descriptions concerning pinniped responses to launches in 2001-2008 were reported by Holst et al. (2008).
-Video recordings of pinniped behavior during launches in 2009 were collected on three dates for California sea lions and elephant seals (Table 3.1); harbor seals were not monitored.
-California sea lions were monitored at two different sites (four site-date-launch combinations), and elephant seals were observed at three different sites (five sitedate-launch combinations; Table 3.1).
-Recordings of elephant seals were attempted at a fourth site (Dos Coves South), but no seals were observed during any of the launches at that site.
+Video recordings of pinniped behavior during launches from June 2009-June 2010 were collected on four dates for California sea lions and elephant seals (Table 3.1); harbor seals were not monitored.
+California sea lions were monitored at three different sites (five site-date-launch combinations), and elephant seals were observed at four different sites (six site-date-launch combinations; Table 3.1).
+Recordings of elephant seals were attempted at a fifth site (Dos Coves South), but no seals were observed during any of the launches at that site.
 The video recordings generally provided data on the responses of a sample of the total pinnipeds present on a given beach.